 Fall is huge for decorating your outdoor space, and that includes plants and flowers.
 Bring bursts of orange, yellow and red, along with contrasting purple and white, to your flower bed.
 In spring, summer and fall, stretch creatively and pair hardy perennials with annuals like marigolds, zinnias, impatiens and lantana.

 Plant the following perennial favorites in full to part sun and add mulch to help retain moisture and protect them during winter.
 When they emerge in spring, feed the plants with a liquid all-purpose fertilizer every few weeks while they're growing.
 Many perennials benefit from a mid-season pruning to revitalize and refresh their shape.
 Just get a good pair of garden snips and give them a good trim.

-Coneflower, also called echinacea, need very little to thrive.
-Just plant where they will get six or more hours of sun and mulch to keep them moist during dry periods.
+Coneflower, also called echinacea, needs very little to thrive.
+Just plant where it will get six or more hours of sun and mulch to keep moist during dry periods.
 Another plus: Coneflower forms clumps that can be divided after a few years.
-Look for fall flowers in yellow or warm up your garden with red or orange.
+Look for fall flowers in yellow, or warm up your garden with pink, red or orange blooms.

-Plant coneflower in fall and you’ll surely see birds nipping at their nectar.
+Plant coneflower in late summer and you’ll surely see birds nipping at their nectar.
 Leave the dried seed heads after frost so birds can feed on them through winter.

 The purple-blue plumes of perennial salvia look striking in any garden.

 Aim for salvias that specify 'perennial' in the description because many come in annual varieties, too.
 Plant in part sun to light shade on the edge of the border so you can deadhead spent blooms as needed.
 Salvias are pollinator magnets, too.

 Sedum is one of those easygoing perennials that you can step on and it will still grow back.
 Look for stonecrop ‘Autumn Joy’ in fall, and the improved variety 'Autumn Fire.'
 Another plus: It easily separates and transplants.